 This Spring the administration’s policy of tearing children from their parents and placing them in warehouses and cages or sending them thousands of miles away to foster homes or juvenile detention centers while their parents were locked up awaiting deportation hearings, sparked national outrage and the courts ordered that all children separated from their parents be reunited.
 A task the Trump administration still hasn’t completed, over 400 children are waiting to be returned to their parents, some of whom were deported without their children.

-The number of immigrant children – from babies to teens – now in ORR custody has swollen to over 11,000, and is estimated to hit 30,000 by the end of August.
-They are being held in tent cities and warehouses, and locked up in juvenile detention centers (two of which are here in the Commonwealth).
+Meanwhile, the number of immigrant children – from babies to teens – now in ORR custody has swollen to nearly 13,000.
+They are being held in tent cities and warehouses, and locked up in juvenile detention centers (one of the three secure detention centers for unaccompanied minors nationwide is here in the Commonwealth).

 LAJC is fighting to get the children held by ORR released and reunited with their families, and to support these families and our entire immigrant community as they struggle through these horrors.

 Legal Action: Attorneys from LAJC staff and Board spent a week at the border this summer providing legal advice and orientation to over 200 detained parents, many of whom were heading to Virginia before they were detained and separated at the border.
 Listen to the press conference they gave upon their return here: https://bit.ly/2Mp7V6E.
 LAJC took on the representation of five families, securing their release and reunification.